vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 I used the original remote touchpad to pair it with the system.

-To register the 15RF Orcon remote as extra remote to the ventilation system you need to shut down the power and power up again the ventilation system.
+To register the 15RF Orcon remote as extra remote to the ventilation system, you need to shut down the power and power up again the ventilation system.
 For 3 minutes it's now in pairing mode. press the `auto` and `1` buttons at the same time.
-When the led on the remote start blinking green and red it's paired.
+When the LED on the remote starts blinking green and red, it's paired.

-If you have another remote this is still paired and don't need to pair it again.
+If you have another remote, this is still paired and don't need to pair it again.

 Now you can unplug the data cable from the touchpad and connect it to the flatcable.
 This has no effect on the paired status.